 King of Blades (Two Thrones Book 4)

-It’s autumn in the island kingdom of Hellas as Queen Danaë and King Matthias of Ypres reunite for their first wedding anniversary and the upcoming birth of their twins.
-But even as the Hellene capital celebrates with a week’s worth of spectacular athletic games, a pair of unexpected visits complicate the royal couple’s romantic interlude.
+As a happy Queen Danaë and an increasingly anxious King Matthias of Ypres celebrate their first wedding anniversary and the upcoming birth of their twins, a pair of unexpected visits complicate things even more for the royal couple.

 - Fantasy Romance, MF